 8. Book a day trip or organised tour

 You may fancy trekking the lush green hills of Sapa in Vietnam or exploring the souk in Marrakech but the thought of doing so alone stops you from fulfilling your dream.
 A great way to ensure you are never without company is to book a trip with a tour company that organises guided group travel.

-I have experienced group travel in Laos in South East Asia and can really recommend it.
+I have experienced group travel in Laos in South East Asia and in Australia and can really recommend it.
 You are accompanied by a local guide who shares their passion and knowledge about their country and culture and travel with a group of – more often than not single – people.
-I travelled with G Adventures, but there are many companies out there if you do a bit of research.
+I’ve travelled with G Adventures and Intrepid Travel, but there are many companies out there if you do a bit of research.

 You can also think about booking a local trip whilst in a particular country.
 For example, booking onto a guided walk in New Zealand or a trip to Ankor Wat in Cambodia with a local guide.
 Just head to the Tourist Information office or the reception of where you are staying and they will be able to provide you with a slew of information on what there is to do locally.

 Travellers are on the whole a very friendly and inclusive bunch.
 Why wouldn’t we be?
 We are all united by the same urge to get lost in a foreign city, dip our toe in a strange ocean, submerge ourselves in a language we do not understand and order something different from a menu for that day’s meal.